-Deep Power Down Mode is an operating mode to achieve maximum power reduction by cutting the power of the whole memory array of the device
+Deep Power Down Mode is an operating mode to achieve extreme power reduction by cutting the power of the whole memory array of the device.
 Data will not be retained once the device enters DPD Mode.
 Full initialization is required when the device exits from DPD Mode.
-The DC value of DPD Mode can't be zero due to transistor's leakage current; a reverse PN diode leakage current which is called 'Junction leakage current' and a punch-through leakage current.
 [Figure 29.30]

-Absolute Maximum Ratings
+Maximum Ratings